It’s confession time.

 However, if you aren’t yet hooked on podcasts and just don’t get what all of the fuss is about, PLEASE give them a shot!

-I guarantee that once you find the right podcast or podcasts, you will feel less resentful towards all of the chores and responsibilities you have to do.
+I guarantee that once you find the right podcast or podcasts, you will feel less resentful about all of the chores and responsibilities you have to do.
 Don’t be surprised if you find that you’re actually motivated to dive in and chip away at everything on your to-do list.

 As promised, here is a list of some of my favorite podcasts: